smetj/metricfactory/README.rst

 How?
 ----
-MetricFactory uses the WishBone library to build servers which allow you to accept, convert and process metrics from once source and submit them to another destination.
+MetricFactory uses the WishBone library to build servers which allow you to accept, convert and process metrics from one source and submit them to another destination.

 Documentation